 Let Red Hat Consulting help you successfully deploy Red Hat Virtualization.
 We offer flexible engagement models to help meet your IT goals.
 Have unallocated end-of-year budget?
 Consider using Consulting Units to secure resources you'll need in the upcoming year—without committing to a specific topic up front.

 - Cloud and virtualization engagement

-- Ensure your cloud platform is set up to support your long-term cloud computing goals.
+- Ensure your existing environment is optimized to support your long-term technology goals.

 Collaboration is a pillar of the open source community.
 And it’s how Red Hat approaches support.
 Connect to Red Hat Support to access industry-leading technical resources available in our award-winning Red Hat Customer Portal anywhere, any time.

 In keeping with the open source way, we like to keep the lines of communication open.
 So whether you’re a customer or just interested in learning more, connect with us.
 We’re eager to answer questions.